smart-data-lake/smart-data-lake/docs/getting-started/part-1/get-departures.md

 In this step, we will download plane departure data from the REST-Interface described in the previous step using Smart Data Lake Builder.

-:::info Smart Data Lake = SDL
+:::info Smart Data Lake Builder = SDLB
-Throughout this documentation, we will mostly refer to *SDL* which is just short for *Smart Data Lake*.
-Further, we use **SDLB** as abbreviation for Smart Data Lake Builder, the automation tool.
+Throughout this documentation, we will use **SDLB** as abbreviation for Smart Data Lake Builder, an automation tool for building smarter Data Lakes, Lakehouses, Data Migrations and more...
 :::

 ## Config File